matthewrmccall/matthewrmccall/README.md

 ### 🔨 Current Projects

-**VAC02 Web Service** - Building a lightweight, fully-customized internal CRM specifically designed for VA claims processing with maximum automation capabilities.

 **Full-Stack Automation** - Implementing automated follow-ups, payment reminders, and rating increase notifications to scale operations efficiently.

 **Data Analytics Platform** - Developing metrics dashboards to track trends from filed claims and optimize service delivery.

+**VAC02 Web Service** - Building a lightweight, fully-customized internal CRM specifically designed for VA claims processing with maximum automation capabilities.

+**B2B & B2C Software as a Service Expansion** - Conducting market research to determine if a platform need exists for our custom automated document preparation software as a subscribtion-based tool for businesses and as a self-service tool for consumers.

 ---

-## 📈 Market Opportunity
+## 📈 Veteran Market Opportunity

 <div align="center">